epfl-ada/ada-2024-project-majcj2024/README.md

 # Rating Detectives: Modeling Movie Ratings with Multidimensional Features 🔍

 ## Abstract
 Movies offer more than entertainment as they are reflections of societal trends and cultural shifts.
 This project investigates the key features influencing movie ratings, focusing on attributes like release date, country of production, and innovative metrics such as historical proximity scores and Shannon Diversity Indices for ethnicity and gender.
-We demonstrate that ratings vary significantly across regions and genres, supported by ANOVA and Kruskal-Wallis tests, with notable exceptions like documentaries and romantic comedies.
+We demonstrate that ratings vary significantly across regions and genres, supported by ANOVA and Kruskal-Wallis tests, with notable exceptions being that documentaries and romantic comedies fail to disprove ratings across regions in these genres vary to a statistically significant degree.
 Temporal trends also reveal significant variations in ratings, though release date alone proves insufficient as a predictive feature, leading to the development of enhanced attributes for analysis.
 Using a Random Forest model that ensembles 100 individual decision trees, trained on an 80-20 data split and cross-validated with 10 folds, our approach achieves a mean accuracy of 75.26% in predicting movie ratings.
 Feature importance analysis highlights release date as the most influential predictor, with a Gini Importance score of 0.2456.
 This model captures the dynamic evolution of movie ratings and offers a reliable framework for analyzing unlabelled films, providing valuable insights into how genre, region, and time shape audience perceptions.

 ## Research Questions:
 - How do film ratings vary across regions and genres, and how has this evolved over time?